JetBrains/Qodana/topics/dotnet-draft.md

 </tab>
 </tabs>

-By default, the solution platform is set to `Any CPU`, and you can override it using the `--platform` option:
+By default, the solution platform is set to `Any CPU`, and you can override it as shown below:

 <tabs group="docker-commands">
 <tab title="%qp%" group-key="qodana-dotnet">